 The highest-rated rental car in Launceston is Hyundai Accent or similar based on recent ratings by our customers.

 Avis is the highest-rated car hire supplier in Launceston based on recent ratings by our customers.

-If you need to pick up or drop off your hire car after hours in Launceston, Enterprise is open from 7:30am daily.
-For earlier pick ups or later drop offs than this, consider choosing Launceston Airport as your collection / drop off point.
+If you need to pick up or drop off your hire car after hours in Launceston, Enterprise is open until 5:30pm daily.
+For earlier pick ups or later drop offs than this, consider choosing as your collection / drop off point.